-The following table details the Group's sensitivity to a 10% (2009: 10%) increase or decrease in the Australian dollar against these currencies.
+The following table details the Group's sensitivity to a 10% (2010: 10%) increase or decrease in the Australian dollar against these currencies.
 This analysis includes only unhedged foreign currency denominated monetary items, including loans to foreign operations within the Group, as shown at the carrying value, and details the profit effect from each of these items of a 10% strengthening in the Australian dollar on the reporting date with all other variables held constant.
-For a weakening of the Australian dollar there would be an equal and opposite impact on profit to that shown below.
+For a weakening of the Australian dollar there would be an equal and opposite impact on profit to that shown on the following page.